 The Spectrum Support Program is equipped to serve a finite number of students each academic year.
-In order to continue the focus on quality support services, beginning in fall 2020, program enrollment will be limited.
-Students who are applying to RIT and interested in initial enrollment in the services provided by SSP, will put in a Request for Enrollment and submit an SSP Application.
+In order to continue the focus on quality support services, beginning in fall 2020, the program will serve a limited number of students.
+Students who are applying to RIT and interested in the services provided by SSP, will submit a Request for Services and be asked to submit application materials.
 Please see SSP Eligibility, Support Options and Application Process for more information.

 Please note that application for admittance to RIT and application to Spectrum Support Program are seperate and distinct processes.
-Admittance to RIT does not guarentee a student will be eligible for enrollment in the SSP.
-SSP staff will determine each students' eligibility for program enrollment based on space and fit.
-Due to the limited space in the program, some eligible students may not be offered program enrollment.
+Admittance to RIT does not guarentee a student will be eligible for SSP support.
+SSP staff will determine each student's eligibility for services based on space and fit.
+Due to the limited space in the program, some eligible students may not be offered coaching supports.

 Cross Campus Collaboration and Referral